devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - **Upload Limit:** You can enable a 20MB upload limit (`client_max_body_size 20M`) for each instance.
 - **HTTPS:** Full Let's Encrypt integration with Certbot.
 - **Automatic HTTP to HTTPS redirection** when HTTPS is enabled.

 ---

+## Logging

+You can enable or disable **complete logging** via the `configure` command.

+- When enabled, all commands and outputs (including shell commands, Nginx reloads, PM2 actions, etc.) are shown.
+- When disabled (default), only concise and essential output is shown.

+---